The Coordinate My Care (CMC) digital care record has been integrated into the NHS National Record Locator (NRL).

 Its clinical lead Julia Riley said: “This is the future.
 The future is patient centred care underpinned by digital technology that enables truly seamless, co-ordinated care wherever you are.”

 She added: “Our integration with the NRL will surely see increased positive patient outcomes and reduction of inappropriate hospital admissions around the country.
-The future for the NHS is to deliver more cohesive patient centred care.”
+These records are available in London and as further ambulance trusts and care providers come onboard with the NRL we'll really see the benefit of improved care for our patients.”

 Source of plans